oribarilan/me/content/blog/ipynb-collaboration-killer.md

 **Separate workflow.** Notebooks live in isolation.
 You prototype in a notebook, then manually copy code to `.py` files.
 The gap between exploration and production widens, and notebooks often become throwaway experiments.

 **Coding agents can't work with them.** Tools like Cursor, Copilot, and Claude work by reading and editing your code.
 Notebooks are JSON blobs with base64-encoded outputs, cell metadata, and execution counts mixed in.
+When loaded into an agent's context, all that redundant structure eats up tokens that could be spent on actual code.
 IDE-integrated agents like Cursor can manage notebooks reasonably well since they hook into the editor's notebook support.
 But external agents (Claude Code, Codex, or any CI-based agent that operates directly on your repository) are basically useless with `.ipynb` files.
 They can't reliably parse cell structure or make targeted edits.
 As AI-assisted development becomes the norm, sticking with `.ipynb` means leaving your most powerful tools on the sideline.

 ## The Solution: Interactive Python in Your Editor